-As well as skills, experience and diversity, the PRNC considers factors such as personal qualities, ability and commitment to devote sufficient time, the contribution the prospective Director could make to the Board, and his or her professional reputation.
-Background checks are also performed prior to any recommendations being made to the Board.
-Following this, the PRNC assesses potential candidates and makes recommendations to the Board for final determination by shareholders.
-Through the Notice of Meeting, which is distributed to shareholders prior to the Annual General Meeting ('AGM'), the Board aims to provide shareholders with all material information disclosed to the Board and relevant to a decision on whether or not to elect or re-elect a director.
+When considering a candidate, in addition to skills, experience and diversity, the PRNC considers personal qualities, ability to devote sufficient time to the Board, and professional reputation.
+Background checks are also performed to assess the character experience, education, criminal record and bankruptcy history of the candidate.
+The PRNC assesses potential candidates and makes recommendations to the Board for final determination by shareholders.

+Through the Notice of Meeting, which is distributed to shareholders prior to the Annual General Meeting ('AGM'), the Board provides shareholders with all material information disclosed to the Board and relevant to a decision on whether or not to elect or re-elect a Director.

-All Directors and Executives are appointed subject to a written agreement with GrainCorp setting out the terms and conditions of their appointment.
+All Directors and members of the Executive Team are appointed subject to a written agreement with GrainCorp setting out the terms and conditions of their appointment.

-e) The role of the Company Secretary
+e) The Company Secretary

 The appointment or removal of the Company Secretary is a decision made by the Board.
-The Company Secretary is accountable to the Board and works closely with the Chairman to manage the distribution of information between the Board, its Committees and the Executive Team.
-The Company Secretary provides advice and support to the Board and its Committees on governance-related matters, and is responsible for organising and managing the induction of all new and existing directors.
+The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
+The Company Secretary works closely with the Chairman to manage the distribution of information between the Board, its Committees and the Executive Team.
+The Company Secretary provides advice and support to the Board and its Committees on governance-related matters and is responsible for organising the induction of new directors.
 All directors have a right of access to information and advice, which is facilitated through the Company Secretary and the Chair of each Committee.
-The Company Secretary's qualifications and experience are set out in the Directors' Report on page 12 of the 2016 Annual Report.
+The Company Secretary's qualifications and experience are set out in the Directors' Report on page 20 of the 2019 Annual Report.

-f) Evaluation of performance of the Board
+f) Evaluation of Board performance